hsoft/discover-solar-system/mission1.md

 * If the terrain is not perfectly flat, shadow's length will not be the same.
 * The time at which the measurement will occur won't be precisely the time of the zenith.
 * Distance measurement between the two readings will be inexact.
+* Because our two readings are not taken exactly at the same time, Earth will have tilted compared to the sun.
+This will affect our shadow length.
 * Clouds could affect the sharpness of the shadow.

 ## Innaccuracies mitigation